endernewton/iter-reason/README.md

 ### Disclaimer
   - This is the authors' implementation of the system described in the paper, not an official Google product.
+  - Right now:
-  - Right now the available reasoning module is based on convolutions and spatial memory.
+    - The available reasoning module is based on convolutions and spatial memory.
+    - Stay tuned with more updates on the graph based reasoning modules.

 ### Prerequisites